Quercetin Benefits, Foods, Supplements and Dosage - Dr. Axe

 In fact, if you’ve ever heard that red wine is good for your heart, that’s because it’s a natural source of quercetin.
 It’s one of the main active ingredients in red wine extract, which is associated with healthier heart function.

-4. Helps Fight Pain
+4. Helps fight pain

-Taking quercetin supplements may help lower pain associated with autoimmune conditions such as arthritis, as well as infections, including those of the prostate and respiratory tract.
+Taking quercetin supplements may help lower pain associated with autoimmune conditions, such as arthritis, as well as infections, including those of the prostate and respiratory tract.

 That’s because studies suggest quercetin reduces inflammatory pain.
 For example, there’s some evidence from several small studies that people experiencing bladder pains from infections (causing an urgent need to urinate, swelling and burning) have fewer symptoms when taking quercetin supplements.

-Flavonoids are also linked to reduced symptoms of prostatitis (inflammation of the prostate) and rheumatoid arthritis (RA).
 There’s evidence that when patients with RA switch from eating a “typical Western diet” to one higher in antioxidant-rich foods (like uncooked berries, fruits, vegetables, nuts, roots, seeds and sprouts), they experience less pain and reoccurring symptoms.

 Quercetin is added to some athletic supplements because it’s believed to help increase athletic performance and endurance, likely because of its positive effects on blood flow.